gravitational/teleport/rfd/0144-client-tools-updates.md

 ```

 An environment variable `TELEPORT_TOOLS_VERSION` will be introduced that can be
-`X.Y.Z` (use specific version) or `off` (do not update).
-This environment
+`X.Y.Z` (use specific semver version) or `off` (do not update).
+This
-variable can be used as a emergency workaround for a known issue, pinning to a
+environment variable can be used as a emergency workaround for a known issue,
-specific version in CI/CD, or for debugging.
+pinning to a specific version in CI/CD, or for debugging.

 During re-execution, child process will inherit all environment variables and
 flags. `TELEPORT_TOOLS_VERSION=off` will be added during re-execution to